ethiffeault/eti/README.md

 you can define you own base class as needed.

 # Properties
-Property wrap member variable of a class/struct
+Property wrap member variables of a class/struct
 ```
     Property
     {